Skip to main content

 Example

-The school district issues an RFP for design-build delivery of a new middle school, evaluating proposers on team qualifications, design concept, and proposed GMP.
+A school district issues an RFP for design-build delivery of a new middle school, evaluating proposers on team qualifications, design concept, and proposed GMP, with price weighted at only 30% of the total score.

 Related Terms